math-kao/math-kao/README.md

 - ⚡ Fun fact:
   - I am a triplet.
   - I have a Chemistry Bachelor Degree at University of São Paulo.
+  - I presented my project at Microsoft Brazil headquarters.
+A solution using automation and predictive machine learning.